-The Winnebago County Master Gardeners are working to remove Buckthorn from the Natural Area at Oshkosh North School.
-UW-Oshkosh continues to replace mowed grass with native plantings around buildings and retention ponds.
-The local chapter of Wild Ones held its annual conference, which is open to the public, in Oshkosh promoting natural landscaping with native plants.
+The local chapter of Wild Ones holds its annual conference (Toward Harmony with Nature), which is open to the public, in Oshkosh promoting natural landscaping with native plants.

 R. Show how your community aids a local youth group (e.g., Boy Scouts of America, Girl Scouts of USA, 4-H Club, etc.) or conservation group in bird conservation projects (e.g., bluebird trail, habitat restoration, Wood Duck nest boxes, etc.).

 In 2009, Luke Benish, Boy Scout Troop 606, completed his Eagle Scout project in the natural area at the JP Coughlin Center, 625 E. County Road Y, Oshkosh.
 He planted 414 trees and built three benches where people could sit and enjoy wildlife.

 In spring 2010, Sarah Benish, Girl Scout Troop 2119, continued the work at the JP Coughlin Center as part of her Girl Scout Gold Award project.
 She helped plant 400 trees (along with fellow scout Jordan Angell), built five bluebird nest houses, constructed a Mallard Duck nesting platform, built two benches, created new identification signs for the trail signs, repainted the trail posts, and created a brochure to advertise the center and its facilities.